Mysterious Cosmos in South Dakota: See 1950s Postcards and Mementos, Including a Restaurant Menu

 Western South Dakota's Finest Restaurant Located at the head of the old Texas Cattle Trail of the late 1800's.

 Made in U.SlAl by E.C.
 Kropp Co., Milwaukee, Wis.---DDL

-Written on the back of the one above reads the following...
+Written on the back of the postcard above is the following:

 Sylvan Lake, S. D.

 The Candlelight was a restaurant that my future mother-in-law and entourage frequented more than once while in Rapid City, South Dakota.
-My husband tells me that he remembers his mother having the same meal more than once...the Mountain Trout, two of them for $2.25.
-She loved trout and obviously it was well prepared and fresh at The Candlelight.
+My husband tells me that he remembers his mother having the same meal more than once.
+She enjoyed eating the mountain trout, two of them for $2.25.
+She loved trout, and obviously, it was well prepared and fresh at The Candlelight.

-Hope you have enjoyed looking at these vintage postcards regarding the Cosmos and more from South Dakota in the 1950s.
-It brought back great memories for me and it is also fun that my husband and I got to experience similar trips back in the same era.
+I hope you have enjoyed looking at these vintage postcards regarding the Cosmos and more from South Dakota in the 1950s.
+It brought back great memories for me, and it is also fun that my husband and I got to experience similar trips in the same era.

 © 2010 Peggy Woods